UWOrbital/eps-firmware/README.md

 A repository for all EPS related firmware.

+There are currently two main embedded frameworks/sdks supported, primarily [Zephyr](https://docs.zephyrproject.org/2.6.0/introduction/index.html) however in the past [Mbed](https://os.mbed.com/mbed-os/) was used.

 # Zephyr RTOS Setup

 Follow the guide [here](https://docs.zephyrproject.org/2.6.0/getting_started/index.html) to setup Zephyr RTOS, **see section beloow on installing a toolchain** when you get to that step.